snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/intialization/index.md

 Snowplow.get_tracker('ns')
 ```

-The Snowplow interface can be used to initialize trackers using the following properties:
+The Snowplow class can be used to initialize trackers using the following properties:

 | **Argument Name** | **Description** | **Required?** | **Default** |
 | --- | --- | --- | --- |